ChristopherRosin/MAKESPEARE/code/README.md

 * Seeds 50100-50199 for batches of 100 runs (with I=75k and I=2M)
 * Seeds 50101-50130 for batches of 30 runs (with I=100M)
 * Seeds 50101-50110, with numruns 500 each, for the TIS-100 Image Test Pattern 2 results.

-For example, with Delayed Acceptance, Integer Sqrt succeeds at I=2M; to reproduce these results obtain the integer-sqrt.tsv file from ../benchmarks/ and run:
+For example, with Delayed Acceptance, Integer Sqrt first succeeds at I=2M; to reproduce these results obtain the integer-sqrt.tsv file from ../benchmarks/ and run:
 ```
 makespeare-x86-64 501xx integer-sqrt.tsv 2.0 0.0 1.0 0.0 2000000 9
 ```